Jim Croce: Legacy

 The album I Got a Name was released on December 1, 1973.
-The posthumous release included three hits: "Workin' at the Car Wash Blues", "I'll Have to Say I Love You in a Song" and the title song, which had been used as the theme to the film The Last American Hero, released two months prior to his death.
+The posthumous release included three hits: "Workin' at the Car Wash Blues", "I'll Have to Say I Love You in a Song", and the title song, which had been used as the theme to the film The Last American Hero, released two months prior to his death.
 "I'll Have to Say I Love You in a Song" reached No. 9 on the singles chart.

 While ABC had not originally released the song "Time in a Bottle" as a single, Croce's untimely death lent its lyrics, dealing with mortality and the wish to have more time, an additional resonance.
 The song subsequently received a large amount of airplay as an album track, and demand for a single release built.
-When it was eventually issued as one, it became Croce's second and final No. 1 hit.
+When it was eventually issued as one, "Time in a Bottle" became Croce's second and final No. 1 hit.
 After the single finished its two-week run at the top in early January 1974, the album You Don't Mess Around with Jim became No. 1 for five weeks.
 Seven weeks after its release, I Got a Name reached No. 2, behind You Don't Mess Around with Jim.

 A greatest hits album titled Photographs & Memories was released in 1974.
-Later posthumous releases have included Home Recordings: Americana, The Faces I've Been, Jim Croce: Classic Hits, Down the Highway, Have You Heard: Jim Croce Live and DVD and CD releases of his television performances.
+Later posthumous releases have included Home Recordings: Americana, The Faces I've Been, Jim Croce: Classic Hits, Down the Highway, Have You Heard: Jim Croce Live, and DVD and CD releases of his television performances.
 In 1990, Croce was inducted into the Songwriters Hall of Fame.

 Queen's 1974 album Sheer Heart Attack included the song "Bring Back That Leroy Brown"; its title and lyrics reference Croce's "Bad, Bad Leroy Brown".

-In 2012, Ingrid Croce published a memoir about Croce titled I Got a Name: The Jim Croce Story.
+In 1996, Ingrid Croce published the cookbook "Thyme In a Bottle", a play on the title Time in a Bottle.
+In 2012, she co-wrote with Jimmy Rock the memoir I Got a Name: The Jim Croce Story.

-In 1985, Ingrid Croce opened Croce's Restaurant & Jazz Bar, a project she had jokingly discussed with Croce, in the historic Gaslamp Quarter in downtown San Diego.
+In 1985, Ingrid opened Croce's Restaurant & Jazz Bar, a project she had jokingly discussed with Croce, in the historic Gaslamp Quarter in downtown San Diego.
 She owned and managed it until its closure on December 31, 2013.
 In December 2013, Ingrid Croce opened another restaurant, Croce's Park West, on 5th Avenue in the Bankers Hill neighborhood near Balboa Park.
 She closed it in January 2016.

 In 2022, a Pennsylvania Historical Marker honoring Croce was installed outside his farmhouse in Lyndell.